 The Experts Have Got This All Wrong

-My first work assignment overseas was more than 23 years ago in Chad.
-I was sent to the country on assignment by the oil-drilling company I was working for to fill in for their permanent administrative manager while she took her six weeks annual vacation.
+I was sent to the country on assignment by the oil-drilling company I was working for to fill in for their administrative manager while she took her six weeks annual vacation.

-Before the trip, the drilling company’s doctors gave me all of the required shots and preventive malaria pills to start taking prior to traveling.
+Before the trip, the drilling company’s doctors gave me the required shots and preventive malaria pills to begin taking prior to traveling.
 I followed all of the instructions.

 “It’s just the heat and humidity getting to you,” he told me.